 PhD in Environmental Health

 Doctoral students take part in a weekly seminar series that focuses on topics chosen each semester by the department’s faculty and students.
 Recent topics include gene/environment interaction, obesity, immunotoxicology, exposure assessment, environmental health law, and global climate change.
-A proseminar offers an informal setting in which students may present on their own evolving research interests or hold sessions on a range of topics (e.g., preparing a CV, grant-writing, reviewing manuscripts) intended to help them move successfully through the doctoral program.
+Additionally, a biweekly proseminar offers an informal setting in which students may present on their own evolving research interests or hold sessions on a range of topics (e.g., preparing a CV, grant-writing, reviewing manuscripts) intended to help them develop their careers.

 To receive the doctoral degree, candidates entering the doctoral program must complete the equivalent of 64 credits (sixteen graduate-level courses), complete three research rotations, pass a qualifying exam, and complete a dissertation.
 Candidates who have already earned the MS or a related master’s degree must take eight graduate-level courses (32 credits) beyond the master’s degree and at least 16 credits of the coursework must be in environmental health.